thunderbird/webext-examples/manifest_v3/apiList/readme.md

 `browser.browserAction.*` had to be replaced by `browser.action.*`.

 The methods `tabs.executeScript()` and `tabs.insertCSS()` have been moved to the `browser.scripting.*` namespace and require the additional `scripting` permission.

+The `messagesModify` permission is no longer needed.
+The `scripting` permission is now required to inject message display scripts, together with the `messagesRead` permission.